 - Natural Exfoliants

 You can prepare an exfoliant at home with two tablespoons of pure virgin coconut oil and half a teaspoon of coffee grounds or granulated sugar.
 Mix all the ingredients to form a smooth paste.
 Massage your skin with the paste in small, gentle, circular movements.
 Rinse with lukewarm water and apply a moisturizer.
 You can also make an oatmeal and baking powder natural scrub for your body.
+Be cautious with the coconut oil if your skin is acne-prone.

 Always use a washcloth to exfoliate your face and body instead of a sponge or towel, as they can be rough on the skin.